 2. Friends or family:

-Your customer may wish to have a close family member or friend present who can help guiding them through the interview process.
+Your customer may wish to have a close family member or friend present who can help guide them through the interview process.
 Please note that this may not be suitable for everyone and you should be vigilant to any signs that a potentially vulnerable customer is being coerced into a decision that may not be in their best interest.

 3. Power of attorney: